-The vendor identification page is used to identify the PHY's vendor and compliance level.
+The Vendor Identification page is used to identify the PHY's vendor and compliance level.
 The page is selected by writing one to $Page_select$ in the PHY register at address 0111_2 .
-The format of the vendor identification page is illustrated by figure 6-3 below.
+The format of the Vendor Identification page is illustrated by figure 6-3 below; reserved fields are shown shaded in grey.